Universal interface fluctuations in the contact process: Discussion

 An interesting question is how the intrinsic anomalous scaling would emerge in a putative continuum description of the interface problem associated with the CP, and actually how such a model would look like.
 Recall that intrinsic anomalous scaling has been conjectured not to be asymptotic for systems with local interactions in which neither morphological instabilities nor quenched disorder occur \cite{Lopez2005}; however, ways out of this prediction exist, as for the tensionless KPZ equation \cite{Rodriguez-Fernandez2022}, possibly through non-perturbative behavior.
 Recall also that various discrete models are known which feature intrinsic anomalous scaling, while their continuum limits do not, see Ref.\ \cite{Marcos2022} for a recent discussion.

-With respect to the universal fluctuation PDF and covariance obtained herein, we would like to stress the strong non-Gaussian features of the former for all the dimensions studied.
-In the context of kinetic roughening systems, to date such a behavior has been reported either for the KPZ universality class \cite{kriecherbauer2010,Takeuchi2018}, or for other classes somehow related with it (some of which feature anomalous scaling), like those of the conserved KPZ equation \cite{Carrasco2016}, the tensionless KPZ equation \cite{Rodriguez-Fernandez2022}, precursor spreading \cite{Marcos2022}, or systems related with the KPZ equation with columnar disorder \cite{Gutierrez2023}.
+With respect to the universal fluctuation PDF and covariance computed herein for the first time, we would like to stress the strong non-Gaussian, dimension-dependent features of the former.
+In the context of kinetic roughening systems, to date non-Gaussian behavior has been reported either for the KPZ universality class, \cite{kriecherbauer2010,Halpin-Healy2015,Takeuchi2018} or for other classes somehow related with it (some of which feature anomalous scaling), like those of the conserved KPZ equation \cite{Carrasco2016}, the tensionless KPZ equation \cite{Rodriguez-Fernandez2022}, precursor spreading \cite{Marcos2022}, or systems related with the KPZ equation with columnar disorder \cite{Gutierrez2023}.
 From this point of view, the CP turns out to be innovative by providing alternative avenues for non-Gaussian interfacial behavior.
 Regarding the covariance, the 1D CP moreover provides another non-trivial example of a system with Airy behavior in spite of not having KPZ exponents, adding to previously reported cases \cite{Carrasco2019,Marcos2022}.
+Since these universal functions depend on the initial conditions and/or the boundary conditions in the KPZ case, we believe that it would be very interesting to study the CP interface model with different (non-periodic) boundary conditions in order to determine if such modifications have an impact on the CP/DP universality class.
 The data of the PDF of the rescaled height fluctuations and the $C_1$ correlation function, for the different dimensions, have been published in open access in Zenodo \cite{datasetchi, datasetC1}.
 Hopefully all these behaviors may become integrated in future into a comprehensive theory of critical dynamics far from equilibrium.